-Thousands of foreign-born academic students study at universities and training programs across the United States.
+F-1 student visas allow hundreds of thousands of foreign students to study at universities and public schools across the United States.

-This page explains how you can obtain an F-1 visa, how you can qualify for a work permit under Optional Practical Training (OPT) and how to change your status from F-1 student to H-1B professional employee, and then to permanent residence in the U.S.
+This page contains links which explain how you can get an F-1 student visa, how you can qualify for a work permit under Optional Practical Training (OPT) and STEM-OPT, how to change your status to H-1B professional employee and, finally, how to become a permanent resident.

 Know Their Job Well And Perform It Flawlessly